ZukoHeiwa/bun-sanityio-movie-studio-demo/README.md

 - After that you can choose to create a studio schema project Your project name: (My Sanity Project)
 - Use the default dataset configuration?
 (Y/n) ```Y```
 - Project output path: /home/zukoheiwa/Workspace/Sanity Io/my-sanity-project "Just click Enter"
 - Now you have 3 demo studio schemas by Sanity io 1.
 Movie project (schema + sample data), 2.
 E-commerce (Shopify), 3.
-Blog (Schema), or You can choose Clean project with no prefined schemas, for this project you will choose the 1st one 1.
-Movie project (schema + sample data).
+Blog (Schema), or You can choose Clean project with no prefined schemas, for this project you will choose the 2nd one 2.
+E-commerce (Shopify).
 - Do you want to use TypeScript?
 (Y/n) ```n```
 - Package manager to use for installing dependencies?
 "Choose manual"